Warpten/snippetspp/Brigadier/README.md

   You can also inject `Source const&` or `Source &` at any point in the parameters.
 Usually, for simplicity, keep it in front.
 - `parameterInfo`
   One or more of `Brigadier::ParameterMeta<T>`.
 Must match the order and types of parameters of `fn` that are extracted from the command.
-  ⚠️ Types are there to ensure you don't screw up when modifying the function handler or vice-versa.
+  ⚠️ Types are there to ensure any change to the callback is mirrored on the parameter metadata, and vice-versa.

 ### `_ParameterExtractor<S, T, Enable = void>`